Kirby0Louise/Void2D/README.md

 #### Where's the support for PlayStation?

 PS4/5 development kits are far too expensive for me to obtain (they are in excess of $4000, compared to Switch's $400 and Xbox's $0 dev mode).
 Unless someone wants to donate me a couple of PS4/5 devkits, I have no plans to support the platform.
 I apologize for any inconvience this may cause.
 Talk to Sony about lowering the price of their devkits to something reasonable if you are unhappy.
+You are of course free to make your own PS4/5 fork of Void2D, as long as it remains open source.
+If I do manage to get my hands on some PS4/5 devkits I may even use your code in the main branch, and of course you will be fully credited.

+#### What do you mean by "retro console esque architecture"?

+Void2D draws two different types of images to the final render result, Sprites and Background Layers.
+With one exception, these images consist of 8x8 tiles from TVRAM, arranged as determined by the developer.
+This is similar to how consoles such as the NES, Master System, SNES and Genesis worked.
+Void2D also shares some similarities to consoles such as the Sega Saturn and N64, such as their ability to draw quads and perform framebuffer effects.
+Hence why it has a "retro console esque architecture".

 #### X is/isn't possible on Y hardware, but Void2D's RealRetro is/isn't detecting it